Steve Stackable: Motocross career

 Stackable was hired by the Suzuki factory motocross team in 1976 on the recommendation of Roger De Coster who was impressed by Stackable's riding after he placed third behind De Coster and Harry Everts at the Lake Whitney round of the 1974 Trans-AMA motocross series.
 He won the first national championship race of his career on August 1, 1976 at the Unadilla motocross circuit in New Berlin, New York.
 Despite finishing third in both the 250cc and 500cc Outdoor National classes, Suzuki released him at the end of the season because he didn't provide the desired results.

 Stackable rejoined the Maico team for the 1977 season and he would claim the second national event of his career when he won the 500cc class at the Lake Whitney, Texas national.
 He once again placed third in the AMA 500cc motocross national championship, this time behind Bob Hannah and Marty Smith.

 Stackable along with DiStefano, Kent Howerton and Gary Semics, represented the United States at the 1977 Motocross des Nations and Trophy des Nations events where they scored impressive second-place finishes in France and Holland, at a time when American motocross racers were still seen as less experienced than their European rivals.
 He continued to race until 1981, but without the same level of success and retired from motocross racing at the age of 27.

 After his motocross racing career, Stackable became a tandem hang gliding and paragliding instructor.
-He operates the service department at the Torrey Pines Gliderport, in La Jolla, California.
+He operates the service department at Torrey Pines Gliderport, in La Jolla, California.